List of Blake's 7 characters

-This is a list of characters from Blake's 7, a media franchise created by Terry Nation.
+This is a list of characters from Blake's 7, a British sci-fi drama set in a fictional spaceship Liberator, first broadcast on 2 January 1978 created by Terry Nation.

 Kerr Avon

 Kerr Avon is a fictional character from the British science fiction television series Blake's 7, played by Paul Darrow (who was recreating the role for the Big Finish Liberator Chronicles and Classic Audio Adventures.
 In the B7 audio series, Avon is played by Colin Salmon).
 Initially one of a character ensemble, he increasingly became a lead character.
-Avon quickly became the show's breakout character owing to his darker nature, unclear motives, and sardonic wit.
-Paul Darrow's portrayal led to the actor being permanently associated with the character, and he has written one novel (Avon: A Terrible Aspect) which examined the early years of the character prior to the TV series.
+Avon quickly became the show's breakout character, owing to his darker nature, unclear motives, and sardonic wit.
+Darrow's portrayal led to his being permanently associated with the character; and the actor wrote a novel (Avon: A Terrible Aspect) that examined the early years of the character prior to the TV series.

 A child of the colonies, Avon possesses genius-level intelligence, and is an aloof and sardonic computer expert found guilty of an attempt to embezzle five hundred million credits from the Terran Federation banking system.
 First seen in the second episode, "Space Fall", as a prisoner aboard the London, a cargo vessel transporting a group of convicted criminals to the penal colony on the planet Cygnus Alpha, he assists Blake in his attempted mutiny on the journey, using his skills to take over the ship's computer.
 He subsequently boards the Liberator along with Blake and Jenna, and becomes a member of the original "seven".

 Avon acts self-serving but in reality, when it comes to actions, he is more selfless than any of the others, constantly saving the lives of almost everyone he comes across and including the entire crew several times over, with nothing to gain for himself.

 He is a cautious man, tending to think first before he leaps.
 As a result, he doesn't take many uncalculated risks.